migues3/Django-Todo-Website/README.md

 # Django-Todo-Website
 This website is a basic todo list for users to list the things that they need to do!
 Users are able to categorize their tasks using default categories which are: Home, Work, School, Cleaning, and Personal.
-Users can add contacts and remind them of tasks via email.
+Users can also add contacts and remind them of tasks via email.
 Examples of the use of this feature is to remind people of events and important appointments.
 NOTE THIS WEBSITE IS NOT LIVE.

 # Resources Used
 Below are the python libraries, frameworks, and other technologies that I used to create this project: